 The player characters are freelance pathfinders, salvage hunting teams, and treasure hunters.
 They wander around the Consortium gate worlds and the frontier systems of the Edge in their voidjammers, exploring wrecked starships, the ruins of ancient alien cultures, and abandoned metacorporation colonies in hopes of finding lost knowledge and riches.

-The characters often form small teams crewing a heavily customized spaceships, commonly known as voidjammers.
+The characters often form small teams crewing heavily customized spaceships, commonly known as voidjammers.
 These versatile spaceships are usually outfitted for salvage hunting and exploration missions in remote alien worlds or forgotten colony worlds filled with threats ranging from space pirates to meteor showers and alien phenomena.
-Typical voidjammers are small or medium sized refitted military crafts, cargo tugs or space exploration vehicles that can be operated with a small crew.
+Typical voidjammers are small or medium-sized refitted military crafts, cargo tugs or space exploration vehicles that can be operated with a small crew.

 Most normal ship crews earn their living by trading, smuggling, collecting salvage, bounty hunting or by doing various odd-jobs.
-Usually this is enough to keep the crew flying, but it does not really make anyone rich.
+Usually, this is enough to keep the crew flying, but it does not make anyone rich.
 To find anything of real value, you will need to head into the hyperstorm.
 The rifters are courageous and crazy enough to defy the dangers of the Lost Expanse in the hopes of finding valuable artifacts or knowledge.